River Gipping: Early use of the River Gipping

 Early recorded use of the river includes the transporting of stone which was used in the rebuilding of Bury St Edmunds Abbey.
 The stone was carried in flat-bottomed boats to Rattlesden.
 Although some sources record that it was Caen stone imported from Normandy, the stone actually came from quarries at Barnack in Northamptonshire, which were owned by the abbot of Peterborough.
-There is also some confusion about the date of this activity, and whether it was for the original building of the abbey between 1070 and 1095, or for a rebuilding in the thirteenth century.
-It is more certain that Stowmarket church bells were recast in the seventeenth century after being transported down-river.
+There is also some confusion about the date of this activity, and whether it was for the original building of the abbey between 1070 and 1095, or for a rebuilding in the 13th century.
+It is more certain that Stowmarket church bells were recast in the 17th century after being transported down-river.

 The first proposal for the construction of the navigation was in 1719, but the traders of Ipswich objected, fearing loss of trade.
 It was not until 1789 that six local gentlemen (two of whom were vicars) with foresight realised that because of poor transport, due to badly-maintained turnpike roads, the population and industries were dwindling in the Stowmarket area.
-They engaged William Jessop, who employed Isaac Lenny as the surveyor and a Parliamentary Bill for the construction of the navigation was introduced on 17 February 1790.
-It became an Act of Parliament on 1 April 1790, and created a Board of Trustees, consisting of six men.
+They engaged William Jessop, who employed Isaac Lenny as the surveyor and a parliamentary bill for the construction of the navigation was introduced on 17 February 1790.
+It became an act of Parliament as the Ipswich and Stowmarket Navigation Act 1790 (30 Geo.
+3. c.
+57) on 1 April 1790, and created a board of trustees, consisting of six men.
 They were empowered to borrow £14,300 to finance the work, and an additional £6,000 if this became necessary.
 They also had powers to build an extension of the navigation from Stowupland Bridge for 3/4 mi to the turnpike road that ran to Bury St Edmunds.
 An unusual clause in the act prohibited the carrying of fishing tackle by boats using the navigation, for which a fine of £5 could be charged.